eieioF11/hunav_gazebo_wrapper/README.md

 ## Tips

 The robot we used was the [PMB2 ROS 2](https://github.com/pal-robotics/pmb2_simulation/tree/humble-devel) from PAL Robotics, that is compatible with ROS Humble.
+You must install of the required packages for the PMB2 simulation from the PAL Robotics repositories.

 At the moment of this update (March 2023), there is an [issue](https://github.com/ros-controls/ros2_control/pull/957) in the ros2_control package from the apt ros-humble package server that will be solved in the next Humble sync.